zhangzheheng12345/Lightest/README.md

 An extremely light but meanwhile strong C++ unit test framework.
 You should read its name as Ligh-test, with test stressed.
 It's headed-only, and also quite flexible and customizable.

-The core library file is `/include/lightest/lightest.h`.
-Extensions will be provided in the future.
+The core library file is `/include/lightest/lightest.h`, a very light yet strong core.
+There are optional extensions provided to make **Lightest** much more powerful.
-I promise that I'll keep the core extremely light.

 Following features are supported: